cloudscribe/cloudscribe/README.md

 [See the full documentation at cloudscribe.com](https://www.cloudscribe.com/docs) (work in progress)

-[Introduction](https://www.cloudscribe.com/docs/introduction) - get the big picture
+[Introduction](https://www.cloudscribe.com/docs/introduction) - get the big picture and learn how to start new projects using our project template for Visual Studio or the .NET CLI

 ##### What Is Included?: